lhhiep2204/Locify/docs/Locify_System_Architecture.md

 ## Components
 1. **Client Applications**:
-   - **iOS App**: Built with Swift, using Google Maps SDK for maps and Firebase SDK for authentication/storage.
+   - **iOS App**: Built with Swift, using MapKit or Google Maps SDK for maps and Firebase SDK for authentication/storage.
    - **Android App**: Built with Kotlin, using Google Maps SDK and Firebase SDK.
    - **Local Storage**: SwiftData (iOS) and Room (Android) for caching data and supporting offline operations.
 2. **Backend Service**: